Hello! For the last day of the week, let’s explore an essential concept in databases: consensus.

 Agreement: All the nodes agree on the same outcome.

-As we discussed in #19: Safety and Liveness about safety and liveness, consensus algorithms should respect both properties.
+As we discussed in Safety and Liveness, consensus algorithms should respect both safety and liveness properties.
 For example, multiple nodes reaching a consensus to agree on a given value must satisfy:

 Safety: Ensures that the nodes won’t agree on conflicting values, e.g., some nodes agreeing on one value and others on another value.